 Deciding how to build app advisory into your services can be a real struggle.
 Finding a price point and format that works for both you and your clients involves striking a delicate balance.

-We’ve spoken with our partner accounting and bookkeeping firms, and from our research, we believe there are four choices when deciding how to price Float for your clients.
+We’ve spoken with our partner accounting and bookkeeping firms, and these are ways our current partners are charging for Float:

-1. Include Float as part of a higher tier of services
+1. Include it as part of a higher tier of services

-Another option is to make a bigger margin by creating a bolt-on or included cash flow forecasting service.
+Another option is to create bolt-on cash flow forecasting service.
 In this case, you could bill for the cost of Float, plus training clients, and ongoing support for managing their forecast.
 Here, we’d recommend regular reviews of Float to be a key part of your interactions with clients.